-If you see messages that says, "ajar HDD from the backplane," you must reseat the physical drives.
+If you see messages telling you that a physical drive has been removed, you must reseat the physical drives.

 To reseat the physical drives:

 - 1. On the Pegasus unit, press and hold the Power Button LED until it turns red. - 2.
 Wait until the Power Button LED goes dark. - 3.
 For each drive carrier, press the Release button, pull the drive carrier part way out of the unit, then press the drive carrier back in until it locks.